FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/identifying_vumarks/identifying-vumarks.rst

 If you are a Java Programmer, there is a sample op mode that demonstrates how to check for and identify VuMarks in a Java op mode.
-The sample op mode is named “ConceptVuMarkIdentification” and it’s available through both the FTC OnBot Java Programming Tool user interface, and in the ftc_app Android Studio project.
+The sample op mode is named “ConceptVuMarkIdentification” and it’s available through both the OnBot Java Programming Tool user interface, and in the ftc_app Android Studio project.
 If you are an OnBot Java user, when you create a new op mode, you should be able to see the item “ConceptVuMarkIdentification” listed in the drop down list